 At this point, it will be weeks (maybe months) before I can harvest enough of both for a huge pot of sauce.

 I like to keep a healthy supply of sauce (and other things) in the freezer for quick meals on busy nights.
 It helps break up the monotony of sandwiches.

 Until I can harvest from the back porch, I just buy fresh basil and parsley from the store.
 It does not taste as good as what we grow in pots, but it is better than the dried stuff.

 I have a couple of recipes for spaghetti sauce, but this one is the current favorite at our house.
-This recipe was inspired by the sauce in this recipe.
-This is also the same sauce I use for lasagna.
+This recipe was inspired by the sauce in this lasagna recipe.

 Since this Italian meat sauce recipe makes a lot, I first sweat the onions and garlic in a skillet before adding them to a larger pot.

 Then I brown my beef and Italian sausage in the onion and garlic flavored oil left in the pan.

 Make sure to add all of the oil and fat from the meats as it has some tremendous flavor in it.